telecter/colors/README.md

-# 16,777,216
+# 🎨 colors

 Explore the millions of random colors.
-The name represents the amount that are able to be displayed (2^24).

 You could use this for ideas on a color palette, for example.